clocklimited/Darkroom-api/API_DOCUMENTATION.md

 # API

-Default response will be either an (301 to an image / JSON object pointing to a resource)

 ## **POST /**

   Creates a number of images on Darkroom.
 If the image(s) already exist in the backend store, they will not be stored again.